 We couldn’t visit Xinjiang without mentioning the wonder that is Kashgar.
 The city has a history of over 2000 years and was once a stop on the Silk Road.

 Kashgar is predominantly populated by Muslim Uyghurs, and the architecture and food of the region is more Central Asian than Chinese.
 Visit Kashgar old town with its beautiful terracotta buildings, or the lively Sunday livestock market, where farmers meet to trade and sell their animals.

 If you want a taste of South East Asia, without leaving China AND avoiding the SE Asia tourists, look no further than Xishuangbanna.
 Located in China’s southwestern Yunnan province, it shares a border with Myanmar and Laos.
 It’s known for Dai culture, distinctive temples and tropical rainforests, as well as it’s tea!

 According to history, the first tea trees in Xishuangbanna were planted by the Dai people some 1,700 years ago.
 The ancient tea planters have since grown, picked and manufactured the prized pu’erh tea in the historical “Six Famous Tea Mountains” region.

 This is the world’s highest altitude railway at 4,000 meters above sea level.
 Connecting China with Tibet, this near 2,000 kilometre stretch of rail covers some of the most visually stunning landscapes.

 This phenomenal railway goes through mountains, across rivers, passing by blue lakes, green oasis’ and prairie land.
 As with the Karakoram Highway, you will need to arrange a Tibet tour ahead of your trip, as independent travelers are not permitted inside Tibet.

-If there is anywhere you have travelled to in China that you consider off the beaten track, let us know in the comments!
+If there is anywhere you have travelled to in China that you consider to be off the beaten path travel in China, let us know in the comments!